More Popular Issues

 More stances on this issue

 No, but we should arm them with the weapons and technology to defend themselves.
-11 months ago from a Libertarian in Muncy, PA
+3 years ago from a Republican in Muncy, PA